Growth of quasi-convex subgroups in groups with a constricting element: Introduction

-\begin{remark} One can prove that the class of groups acting properly with a constricting element with respect to a path system is invariant under equivariant quasi-isometries.
-However, the class of groups acting properly with a strongly contracting element is not invariant under equivariant quasi-isometries \cite[Theorem~4.19]{ArCaGrHu19}.
-In particular, \autoref{cor:applications} applies for instance to the action on a locally finite Cayley graph of any group acting geometrically on a $CAT(0)$ space with a rank-one element. \end{remark}
+\begin{rem} One can prove that the class of groups acting properly with a constricting element with respect to a path system is invariant under equivariant quasi-isometries.
+However, strongly contracting elements are not preserved under equivariant quasi-isometries, \cite[Theorem~4.19]{arzhantseva_negative_2019}.
+In particular, \autoref{cor:applications} applies for instance to the action on a locally finite Cayley graph of any group acting geometrically on a $\CAT(0)$ space with a rank-one element. \end{rem}